 This site may contain affiliate links to products.
 We may receive a commission for purchases made through these links, which helps to keep this content free.

-CAN I MAKE A TACO PASTA CASSEROLE WITH CHICKEN?
+CAN I MAKE A THIS CASSEROLE WITH CHICKEN?

 Yes, this recipe can be made with chicken.
 Substitute 1 pound of ground or diced chicken for the beef and prepare the casserole the same way.
 You can also use shredded or diced cooked chicken.
 For already cooked chicken, just omit the step for browning the meat.